Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Cloud radiative feedbacks

-The eastward progression of the MJO is quite evident as one moves downward from the top to bottom panels of Figure \ref{fig2}, though the Phase 4/-Phase 8 aggregate has the noisiest signal.
+The eastward progression of the MJO is quite evident as one moves downward from the top to bottom panels of Figure \ref{fig1}, though the Phase 4/-Phase 8 aggregate has the noisiest signal.
 In general, mid-level water vapor anomalies are collocated with ice cloud fraction anomalies, and OLR is reduced in areas with more ice clouds and low-level water vapor, and vice-versa.
-Furthermore, most notably in the Phase 2/-Phase 6 and Phase 3/-Phase 7 aggregates, there are significant ice cloud anomalies (nearly 7\% in cloud fraction) present near or at the climatological tropopause (15-16 km), as well as in the upper portion of the TTL ($\approx$ 17 km).
-While the ice clouds are more or less collocated with lower tropospheric water vapor until around 13 km, there seems to be a substantial eastward tilt with height past $\approx$ 14 km.
+Furthermore, most notably in the Phase 2/-Phase 6 and Phase 3/-Phase 7 aggregates, there are significant ice cloud anomalies (nearly 7\% in cloud fraction) present near or at the climatological lapse-rate tropopause (15-16 km), as well as in the upper portion of the TTL ($\approx$ 17 km).
+While the ice cloud anomalies are more or less collocated with lower tropospheric water vapor anomalies until around 13 km, there seems to be a substantial eastward tilt with height past $\approx$ 14 km.
 For instance, in Phase 2, low-level water vapor anomalies are centered around 70$^\circ$ E, but significant positive cirrus cloud anomalies extend eastward by nearly 30$^\circ$ longitude, and as high up as 17 km.
-This eastward tilt with height in the cirrus cloud fraction is also quite evident in similar MJO-composites of cirrus clouds shown in \citet{virts2010annual}.
+This eastward tilt with height in the cirrus cloud fraction is also quite evident in similar MJO-composites of cirrus clouds shown in \citet{virts2010annual}. \citet{del2015cloud} also observe a significant eastward tilt with height in cloud frequency associated with the MJO, and found that MJO-associated cirrus cloud anomalies peak quite high in the atmosphere (15 - 16 km).
 This eastward tilt with height may be significant for the MJO, especially if cirrus clouds play a large role in modulating tropospheric radiative cooling.
 However, it is not immediately obvious which of (1) mid-level water vapor or (2) upper-tropospheric ice clouds is more important to tropospheric radiative forcing through the greenhouse effect.
-Since both quantities are highly correlated with OLR, as shown in Figure \ref{fig3}, linear regression would not be able uncover the relative effects of each quantity on OLR.
+Since both quantities are highly correlated with OLR (see Figure \ref{fa0}), linear regression would not be able uncover the relative effects of each quantity on OLR.